xdoardo/zshelf/README.md

 # Shelf
-Shelf is a simple ZSH utility which can be used to bookmark and access directly any file, associating mnemonics to them.
+Shelf is a simple ZSH utility which can be used to bookmark and access directly any file using mnemonics.

 ## Installation
 Just source ``shelf.zsh``